-To withdraw from a class, students must first meet with their advising deans in the Berick Center for Student Advising, 403 Lerner, to discuss their plans and then submit a Columbia College Acknowledgment of Course Withdrawal form to their advising deans.
-A withdrawal will be official only after these steps are taken; failure to attend classes does not constitute dropping or withdrawing from a course, nor does a communication to the instructor.
+To withdraw from a class, students must first meet with their advising deans in the Berick Center for Student Advising, 403 Lerner, to discuss their plans and then submit a Columbia College Acknowledgement of Course Withdrawal form to their advising deans.
+A withdrawal will be official only after these steps are taken; failure to attend classes does not constitute dropping or withdrawing from a course, nor does a student's communication to the instructor of intent to withdraw.
 Students who stop attending classes without dropping or officially withdrawing are assigned the letter grade earned by factoring a zero or F for any missing work.